Monthly Sustainability Insights

 Rasha AbuShamaa

-Strategic Content Leader, 7awi Media Group, UAE
+Strategic Content Leader, UAE

 “The Middle East’s fashion sector is experiencing rapid growth, with luxury and fast fashion driving economic expansion, yet sustainability is increasingly critical.
 Governments in the UAE and Saudi Arabia are leading initiatives like Vision 2030, sustainability-themed events, and eco-focused funding to support circular models, local production, and climate-resilient materials.
 Secondhand markets and startups, including The Luxury Closet and Thrift for Good, are reshaping consumer behavior, but need capital, mentorship, and enabling policies to scale.
 By combining policy, incentives, cultural storytelling, and innovation, the region can balance growth with sustainability, making ethical, transparent, and circular fashion both aspirational and economically viable.”